DBeria/hackrf-student-sdr-lab/README.md

 Right now this repo contains:

 - Study notes and links I use to learn the basics (`docs/` and `notes/`)
-- A learning plan and ideas for future workshops
+- A learning plan, roadmap, and ideas for future workshops
 - Plans for future HackRF One setups and antennas
 - Example Python scripts for working with IQ recordings (`examples/`)